DMOoF25-TEAM11/ArlaNatureConnect/docs/UseCase002B-AssignNatureCheckCase/UC002B-SSD.md

 **Notes:**
 - The system displays farms with their assignment status ("Tilføjet" / "Ikke tilføjet") and priority badges.
-- When a farm with an active case is selected, the form is auto-populated with existing assignment data (consultant, priority, notes).
+- When a farm with an active case is selected, the form is auto-populated with existing assignment data (consultant, priority, notes) and the button text changes to "Opdater natur Check opgave" (Update Nature Check task).
+- When a farm with no active case is selected, the button text displays "Lav natur Check opgave" (Create Nature Check task).
 - Priority selection is available in the assignment form (Danish values: Lav, Normal, Høj, Haster).
 - The system stores priority in English format in the database ("Low", "Medium", "High", "Urgent").
 - Notifications are database-based (consultant sees notification badge in UI, not email/SMS).
-- The system validates all inputs before creating the case and provides clear error messages.
+- The system validates all inputs before creating or updating the case and provides clear error messages.
+- The system can update existing active cases (status "Assigned" or "InProgress") without creating duplicate cases.